Circular Quay Renewal

 A renewed Circular Quay will:

-The NSW Government acknowledges the Traditional Custodians of Warrane/Sydney Cove, the Gadigal people of the Eora Nation, and pays its respect to Elders, past and present, and recognises and celebrates the diversity of Aboriginal peoples and their ongoing cultures and connections to the lands and waters of NSW.
+The NSW Government acknowledges the Traditional Custodians of Warrane/Circular Quay on Gadigal Country and pays respect to Elders, past and present, and recognises and celebrates the diversity of Aboriginal peoples and their ongoing cultures and connections to their lands and waters.

 To be added to the distribution list to receive regular Circular Quay Renewal project updates to your inbox, please email us at projects@transport.nsw.gov.au.